 During their first year in the Department of Visual and Media Arts, majors complete a set of core classes that are tailored to their area of study.
 No matter what area of study, these courses are essential in the preparation for the advanced courses and emphasize critical inquiry, discipline-specific methods and hands-on experiences.

 As students continue in the department, they continue to hone these skills in the development of a personal body of work under the supervision of faculty mentors in the area.
 The self-direction nurtured early in the program is reinforced throughout your time at GVSU.

 Art Education and Studio Art Students

 Students in Art Education and Studio Art complete Art & Design six foundation courses.
 These courses emphasize drawing, design, and problem-solving skills.
 This shared curriculum provides students with the conceptual, technical, and critical skills necessary for later studio work.
 Upon finishing these classes, students choose a specialization from one of the eight studio emphasis areas or the art education program.
-All majors submit the body of work completed in the foundation courses for review.
-The graphic design and illustration programs require a secondary admissions process.
+To enter either the graphic design or illustration programs students are require to complete a secondary admissions process.

 - ART 150 - Foundations: 2D Design